bluecough/SecureX-HaveIBeenPwned/README.md

 - Install Ubuntu 20.04
 - Get a SecureX account and AWS account.
 - Make sure you can login to you AWS account as the root user
+- Purchase Have I been pwned API key for $3.50 USD for 1 month

 # Ubuntu Pre-requisites to install
 <pre><code>